 The food landscape is always changing, and we constantly ask ourselves, how can we best continue to ensure the health and future viability of small family farms?

 In our 35+ years of experience in organic food, we’ve found that working closely with the farmers themselves has created the culture of trust, friendship, and dedication to high quality organic farming that helps us all thrive.

 New friends at Green Valley Organic

-Meet Kate Patenaude, a third generation farmer, whose Vermont farm recently joined Stonyfield Organic’s Direct Milk Supply Program.
+Meet Kate Patenaude, a fourth generation farmer, whose Vermont farm recently joined Stonyfield Organic’s Direct Milk Supply Program.
 Kate, her brother and dad Ronald are the dedicated farmers of Green Valley Organic, and one of our newest Direct Milk Supply partners.

 “It’s a beautiful place and a great farm.
 We call it Green Valley Organic because, well, it’s a beautiful green valley.” -Ronald Patenaude